bazengin/Vagrant/README.md

 # Vagrant
 Vagrantfiles

 Different Vagrantfiles for your use.
+Don't forget to rename the File -- into Vagrantfile.

 1. Vagrantfile for Docker environment latest version with docker-compose alread installed inside Guest.